 The retina is composed of two layers and a detachment occurs when the layers become separated.
 This is an emergency condition which if left untreated can result in severe sight loss in the affected eye.

-Symptoms associated with a detachment of the retina include vision loss in one eye, often described by the patient as a veil or a shadow spreading across the field of vision.
+Symptoms associated with a detachment of the retina include vision loss in one eye.
+This is often described by the patient as a veil or a shadow spreading across the field of vision.
 Patients may also experience a sudden increase in flashing lights or floaters in their vision.
 There is no pain associated with a retinal detachment unless the cause of the detachment is ocular trauma.

-Although you may experience some of these visual symptoms as you get older without having any underlying eye problem requiring treatment, the sudden appearance of a ‘large number of floaters or flashing lights’ is often an indication of a retinal detachment.
+You may experience some of these visual symptoms as you get older without having any underlying eye problem requiring treatment.
+However, the sudden appearance of a ‘large number of floaters or flashing lights’ is often an indication of a retinal detachment.

 If the retinal detachment involves the macula (the central area of the retina which is responsible for fine vision) then treatment of the problem is even more urgent.